 The benefits of supply chains come at the price of risks posed to each supply chain entity, in particular cybersecurity risks.
 Tight interconnection raises the possibility of a supply chain attack, a malicious third-party attack, or inadvertent destructive activity inside your organization.

 To strengthen your supply chain security and be less vulnerable to potential threats, follow our best practices for supply chain cybersecurity.
-First, assess your supply chain risks and create a formal C-SCRM program everyone can follow.
+Assess your supply chain risks and create a formal C-SCRM program that will serve as a guide for mitigating third-party risks in IT security.
 Pay special attention to the ways you can secure your data, and establish proper third-party monitoring and incident response routines.
 Work with your suppliers on improving your mutual security, and don’t forget to re-assess it on a regular basis.

-Start a free 30-day trial of Ekran System to see how it works for you!
+Request a free 30-day trial of Ekran System